Flank/flank-dashboard/readme.md

 ![Concept map](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/platform-platform/monorepo/readme_update/concept_map.puml)

 # Getting started with Metrics :beginner:
-The project is full of documents explaining different aspects and solutions used within Metrics.
-Reading all of this massive documentation is not an easy task and requires a lot of time and patience.
-To get yourself ready for joining Metrics and to understand all of its basic approaches, we collected the very common documents that may help with a newcomer's first steps.
+We've tried to document all important decisions & approaches used for the development of this project.
+Reading each document is not an easy task and requires some time and patience.
+To help you get started, we collected the most useful documents that should help you to make fist steps:

-The following list is a base and stands for an introduction to the project, solutions it involves, and the philosophy of its development:
 1. [Why create a metrics platform? :thinking:](docs/01_design_doc.md)
 2. [GitHub Agile process :chart_with_upwards_trend:](docs/02_process.md)
 3. [Dart code style :nail_care:](docs/10_dart_code_style.md)
 4. [Collaboration :raised_hands:](docs/11_collaboration.md)

-Furthermore, every Metrics component requires related documentation.
+Furthermore, every Metrics component requires component-specific documentation.
 Thus, to get started with the `CI integrations` it is recommended to get familiar with the following documents:
 1. [CI integrations module architecture :building_construction:](metrics/ci_integrations/docs/01_ci_integration_module_architecture.md)

 Similarly, here is a list for the `Firebase` component: